Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Sketch-and-precondition for least squares

 We obtain preconditioners using either the QR decomposition or the SVD of $\bm{\hat{A}}$.
 For the QR approach, the preconditioner is the $n \times n$ matrix $\bm{M} = \bm{R}^{-1}$ from $\bm{SA} = \bm{\hat{A}} = \bm{Q}\bm{R}$.
 For the SVD approach, the preconditioner is the $n \times k$ matrix $\bm{M} = \bm{V}\bm{\Sigma}^{-1}$ from a compact SVD $\bm{\hat{A}} = \bm{U}\bm{\Sigma}\bm{V}^{\trans}$, where $k = \rank(\bm{\hat{A}})$.

 SVD-based preconditioners have an advantage over QR-based preconditioners in that the former can be used to find \textit{minimum-norm} least squares solutions for rank-deficient problems.
 Since we are interested in full-rank least squares problems, the primary question is one of \textit{efficiency}.
 Here the SVD-based preconditioner will be more expensive to compute.
 However, since $\bm{M} = \bm{V}\bm{\Sigma}^{-1}$ can be formed explicitly in $O(n^2)$ time given the SVD of $\bm{\hat{A}}$, it can be applied as a dense matrix-vector product.
-Such an operation parallelizes better than the triangular solve required by the QR-based preconditioner.
+Such an operation parallelizes better than the triangular solve required by the QR-based preconditioner. \firstrevnote{In the QR-based approach, while there would be numerical issues with inverting $\bm{R}$, using it as a preconditioner would not have many numerical issues.}

 Under the stated assumptions, there are no design considerations left that can affect the quality of the preconditioner.
 This is because the simple assumption that $\bm{M}$ orthogonalizes $\bm{\hat{A}}$ completely determines the spectrum (i.e., singular values) of $\bm{A}\bm{M}$.
 Specifically, the following fact holds. \begin{proposition} Let $\bm{U}$ be an $m \times k$ matrix whose columns are an orthonormal basis for the range of $\bm{A}$.
 If $\rank(\bm{S}\bm{A}) = k$ and $\bm{M}$ is an $n \times k$ matrix for which $\bm{S}\bm{A}\bm{M}$ is orthogonal, then the spectrum of $\bm{A}\bm{M}$ is equal to that of $(\bm{S}\bm{U})^{\dagger}$. \end{proposition} Theorem 1 in \cite{RT:2008:SAP} (or rather, the proof of the same) implies as much under the assumption that $\bm{A}$ is full-rank.
 A full proof of the claim in the general case is given in Appendix B of \cite{RandLAPACK_book}.